-Your private browser is not so private after all
+Your private browser may not be so private after all

 Authored by a Symantec employee